HighKing81/jacktheripper/README.md

 * README.md                : This README file. ;-)

 This was written for personal use.
 Feel free to use whatever you need from it.

+Usage:
+  Put 999-jacktheripper.rules in your udev.d directory so udev will start jacktheripper.sh as soon as you insert a CD.
+There's no "check if it's an audo-cd" logic in it so feel free to change that if you need it.

+  Put jacktheripper.sh in /usr/local/bin and make sure it's executable.
+This will handle the ripping.
+It needs icedax, which will do the actual ripping.
+It also needs the 'at' command to reschedule itself.
+This is a workaround against the time limit of UDEV.
+  On my machine it mounts a samba share on /mnt/jacktheripper so make sure to change the *CIFSUSER* and *CIFSPASSWORD* to your own if you plan to do the same, or change it... ;-)

+  The ripped2flac.sh you can place on the machine which will do the converting from wav to flac.
+This expects a file /home/public/jacktheripper.log which is created by jacktheripper.sh and directories called 'ripxxx' where xxx is a (not so) random number in which the rips reside.
+  After converting, it will try to move the music to /home/public/Music (again, feel free to change for your environment).
+  This script needs flac, metaflac, cut and sed to do it's "magic".

+  The ripped2flac script will read it's info from audio_xx.inf files from a rip.
+You might want to make sure these are actually filled in.
+Also, if there's a cover.jpg file in the same directory as the rip, it will copy that into the destination directory.

+  After all is done, the file jacktheripper.log will be renamed to jacktheripper.log.1 to make sure it won't convert anything twice.
+You can uncomment the deletion of the original rip at the end of the script if you're as fearless as I am.

+That's all folks!